-The design goal of the NotifyPropertyChangedAttribute aspect is to be able to handle the majority of use cases in realworld source code while requiring only an acceptable amount of compilation time.
+The design goal of the NotifyPropertyChangedAttribute aspect is to be able to handle the majority of use cases in real-world source code while requiring only an acceptable amount of compilation time.
 The dependency analysis algorithm imposes several limitations:

-- Calls to virtual methods (other than through the base keyword), abstract methods, interface methods or delegates are not supported. - Calls to static methods or methods of external classes are not supported unless they are decorated with the Pure-Attribute custom attribute, or unless the method is a property getter in a supported dependency chain. - Valuations of properties of local variables or method return values are not supported.
-Only properties of fields or properties are supported.
+- Calls to virtual methods (other than through the base keyword), abstract methods, interface methods or delegates are not supported. - Calls to static methods or methods of external classes are not supported unless they are decorated with the PureAttribute custom attribute, or unless the method is a property getter in a supported dependency chain. - Valuations of properties method return values are not supported.
+Only properties of fields or properties are supported. - Dependencies on properties of variables are not supported if the variable is assigned in a loop (while, for, ...) or in an exception handling block.

-See Customizing the NotifyPropertyChanged Aspect on page 84 to learn how to cope with these limitations.
+See Handling Corner Cases on page 98 to learn how to cope with these limitations.